 While some people may cringe at the thought of living with their in-laws, for 64 million Americans it’s a way of life!
 Typically, in America, housing has been designed on a universal scale with the single-family in mind.
-According to most recent data by Pew Research Center, almost 20% of Americans are living in multigenerational housing compared to 12% in the 1980s.
+According to most recent data by Pew Research Center, compared to 12% during the 1980’s, nearly 20% of Americans are living in multigenerational housing.
 Mark Spain Real Estate has summarized the evolution of multigenerational living and its effect.

 Growing Housing Trend

 For thousands of years, keeping the family together was commonplace.
 It wasn’t until the Golden Age of advertising in the 1950s and ’60s did this trend decline.
-Generation X was sold on the idea of independence and freedom.
-This prompted the mass building of three-bedroom, one bath ranches that are notoriously scattered across the southeast.
+The idea of independence and freedom were what sold Generation X. This led to the mass building of three-bedroom, one bath ranches that are scattered across the southeast.
 There was no longer room for Grandma and Grandpa.

 Despite this, multigenerational living is making a comeback.
 Real estate agents and homebuilders are starting to take notice.
 Whether a buyer is seeking an “in-law” suite, housing for boomerang children, or private quarters for aging parents, the demand is tremendous.
 According to a survey conducted by John Burns Real Estate Consulting, as many as 41% of buyers are considering how to incorporate accommodations for aging parents or adult children.

 There are major benefits for multigenerational housing.
 For starters, lenders like to see a steady income.
 Contributions from retired parents can be included in total household income.
 That income makes it easier for adult children to qualify for a home loan.
 For some families, older parents simply may not have enough income to maintain independent lifestyles anymore and joining forces make living expenses more affordable.